 - Brand assets

-Include your logo (in PNG or SVG), color palette, and any fonts.
+Include your logo (in PNG and SVG), brand guidelines, library of icons or brand patterns, and fonts.

-These are helpful references for tone, layout, and evolution.
+These are helpful references for tone, layout, evolution, and the quality you'd like to aim for.

 - QR codes or campaign elements